 Applicants to COPS Office award programs are required to sign the Assurances and Certifications forms at the time of application and application update.
 Signing these documents assures the COPS Office that you have read, understood, and accepted the award terms and conditions outlined in the Assurances and Certifications.
-Please read these documents carefully, because signatures on these documents are treated as a material representation of fact upon which reliance was placed when the U.S. Department of Justice determined whether to fund the covered award.
-Additional copies of the Assurances and Certifications forms are contained in appendix B on page 54 of this manual.
+Please read these documents carefully, because signatures on these documents are treated as a material representation of fact upon which reliance was placed when the US Department of Justice determined whether to fund the covered award.
+Additional copies of the Assurances and Certifications forms are contained in the appendices of this manual.
 If you have any questions about them, please contact your COPS Office Grant Program Specialist at 800-421-6770.